benslack19/benslack19.github.io/_posts/2020-06-05-SQL-histogram-recursion.md

 (We did not have to worry about this when we were looking at at-bats across 990 players from all 30 teams.
 With more players, "gaps" in the histogram are less likely.
 But since we limited this to the Padres only, this last query was with data from only 34 players.)

 I searched around for tutorials and I couldn't seem to find an answer of how to include a bin and display a count of 0.
-[This tutorial](http://www.wagonhq.com/sql-tutorial/creating-a-histogram-sql) acknowledges the issue in the example they provided and had this quote:
+[The same tutorial](http://www.wagonhq.com/sql-tutorial/creating-a-histogram-sql) I mentioned above acknowledges the issue in the example they provided and had this quote:
 > It has one failing in that if we have no data in a bucket (e.g. no purchases of 55 to 60 dollars), then that row will not appear in the results.
 We can fix that with a more complex query, but let’s skip it for now.

 I did not see a more complex query later and the missing bin observation bugged me.
-This felt like a challenge :-)
+[This felt like a challenge](https://media.giphy.com/media/dyurnr89XDS64mwV9f/giphy.gif).

 ## Recursion